-China Announces its first OECMs at COP16, Advancing its “30×30” Conservation Target
+China’s First Potential OECM Cases Released at COP16, Advancing its “30×30” Conservation Target

 By Shanshui Conservation Center & Shenmin Liu, ILCN Regional Representative for Asia

-On October 21, 2024, China declared its first 12 potential Other Effective Area-Based Conservation Measure (OECM) sites, plus an additional 34 shortlisted sites.
+On October 21, 2024, China released its first 12 potential Other Effective Area-Based Conservation Measure (OECM) sites, plus an additional 34 shortlisted sites.
 The announcement was made to a global audience at a side event of the 16th United Nations Biodiversity Conference (COP16) in Cali, Colombia.
 The announcement supports China’s commitment to achieving Target 3 of the Kunming Montreal Global Biodiversity Framework, which aims to protect 30 percent of the planet’s lands and waters by 2030.
 China’s OECMs will be backed by a first-of-its-kind funding source, also announced at the side event.

 OECMs are areas that lie outside designated protected zones but that achieve effective and long-term in-situ biodiversity conservation.
 Countries around the world are exploring OECMs as a more inclusive approach to biodiversity conservation that welcomes various governance models, including private, community, and co-governance arrangements.
 China has many sites that play this role, but none that are formally designated as OECMs under the guidance provided by the International Union for Conservation of Nature (IUCN).